 - If you find the Completed Claim under My Claims, but you didn't receive an email from the company notifying you correspondence was available for your viewing, then you should check your email spam/junk folders and consider adding firstname.lastname@example.org to your email contact list to ensure that you receive your electronic correspondence from the insurance company.

-- If you do not see the claim listed as being completed or processed, you should immediately contact the healthcare provider directly to verify your insurance information they have on file including the Claims mailing address and your Insurance ID number and inquire as to when the claim was submitted.
+- If you do not see the claim listed as being completed or processed, you should immediately contact the healthcare provider directly to verify your Insurance Information they have on file including the Claims mailing address, Electronic Payer ID# (if they file claims electronically, which most providers do now) and your Insurance ID number.
+Also inquire as to when the claim was submitted.
+It may be necessary to allow more time for the claims process.
 Bills must be received by the Insurance Company within 90 days of service or the bills may not be considered for payment.
 It is your responsibility to ensure that your claims are received in a timely manner.

 You can also call Customer Service at (800) 767-0700 Monday through Friday, 7AM- 7PM (Central Time) to review claim status and verify your personal information.